forta-network/forta-core-go/inspect/README.md

 ### `resources.cpu.benchmark`

-The Time container needs to calculate first 1e5 prime numbers on average
+The time elapsed during the calculation of the first 1e5 prime numbers

-Average time needed in nanoseconds
+Average time in nanoseconds

 ### `resources.cpu.usage`